Table of contents

 Holly – The spikey leaves of the holly bush may cause physical damage if eaten, whereas the berries can cause diarrhoea and vomiting.

-Poinsettia – Although not deadly toxic if eaten, it can still cause vomiting and excessive salivation.These are just some of the deadly Christmas plants
+Although not deadly toxic if eaten, Poinsettia can still cause vomiting and excessive salivation.These are just some of the deadly Christmas plants

 Silica Gel Sachets – Although non-toxic, these little sachets are often found in packaging with handbags, shoes and electrical items.
-They aren’t poisonous if swallowed, but could cause an obstruction in the gut.
+They aren’t poisonous if swallowed but could cause an obstruction in the gut.

 If you’re expecting family and friends to visit your home over the festive period, take care with gaping doors and be prepared for your dog to rush through an open door, especially if there are strangers around.
 Ensure that your dog has been microchipped and is wearing a collar with ID if they decide it’s time to escape from the stress and noise of the party.

-We honestly cannot think of a more serious way to spend the Christmas Holidays than with your pet and an emergency visit to the Vet’s surgery.
-By being aware of any dangers and potential hazards in your home, you can take appropriate precautions to ensure that both you and your dog will have a fabulous Christmas.
+We cannot think of a more serious way to spend the Christmas Holidays with your pet and an emergency visit to the Vet’s surgery.
+By being aware of any dangers and potential hazards in your home, you can take appropriate precautions to ensure that you and your dog will have a fabulous Christmas.